 Intermountain Centers For Human Development is an addiction treatment center located at 1821 North Trekell Road, Suite 1 in the 85122 zip code in Casa Grande, AZ.

 It is operated by a private non-profit organization.
-Intermountain Centers For Human Development provides suboxone prescription and methadone for pain management.
-Some of the treatment approaches used by Intermountain Centers For Human Development include counseling for substance abuse, brief intervention and CBT.
-Intermountain Centers For Human Development provides outpatient heroin services, intensive outpatient heroin treatment services and regular outpatient heroin treatment.
-It also provides inpatient dual diagnosis treatment and residential heroin use treatment.
+Intermountain Centers For Human Development provides prescribes suboxone and buprenorphine for pain management.
+Some of the treatment approaches used by Intermountain Centers For Human Development include dialectical behavior therapy, trauma counseling and counseling for substance abuse.
+Intermountain Centers For Human Development provides regular outpatient heroin treatment, outpatient methadone/buprenorphine/naltrexone treatment and intensive outpatient heroin treatment program.
+It also provides inpatient dual diagnosis treatment and residential heroin addiction treatment.

 Call (855) 489-3619 for 24/7 with treatment.